Pins and Needles

 Social Distancing

 This term has become synonymous with keeping oneself separated from other people.
 For instance, the official advice might suggest that masks should be worn, “when you can’t socially distance”.
-The practice of shaking hands, or hugging, transformed into touching elbows in some circles.
-This became an ostentatious way of “being careful”.
+The practice of shaking hands, or hugging, has transformed into touching elbows in some circles.
+This has become an ostentatious way of “being careful”.

 Super Spreader Event